 Airbnb also conducts “experiments,” or, A/B tests, on their product to ensure constant improvement.
 That said, it can be difficult to tell the exact impact of a particular product change since, as Neil Patel explains, there are several aspects of how Airbnb works that “make it more involved than simply changing the color of a button and measuring what happens.”
 Patel continues,

 Users can browse Airbnb whether they’re logged in or not.
 This can make it a challenge to tie actions to a particular user.
 It’s also possible for them to browse on their mobile device, then come home and complete the booking process on their home computer.
 Furthermore, a successful booking may depend on the guest’s request and how responsive the host is–things that are beyond Airbnb’s control.

 Data isn’t a magic band aid that will solve all your brand’s problems.
 Even Airbnb struggles with optimizing for things like cross-channel browsing or host responsiveness.
 But, using data to provide stand out customer experiences can get easier as long as you have the right tools analyze it holistically.

 How Lineate Can Help

 According to McKinsey, travel companies have a 23x higher chance of customer acquisition if their strategy is data-driven.
 Lineate’s data orchestration platform, DataSwitch, helps travel brands like Classic Journeys and more centralize disparate data sources to gain 360 audience insight and launch highly-targeted campaigns across every channel.
 The result?
 An ability to understand who your customers are, where they come from, and how to reach them at the right time and place.
-To see how data orchestration can take your marketing strategy to new heights, schedule a DataSwitch demo now.
+To see how data orchestration and machine learning can take your marketing strategy to new heights, schedule a DataSwitch demo now.